Explore Grades 6-8

 Our location in Bethesda, close to Washington, D.C., provides so many field trip opportunities, and you will take both day trips and overnight trips to extend classroom learning and have fun with your Bear brothers and teacher-coach-mentors.

 For example, each grade takes an outdoor adventure trip in the fall where students both bond with one another and learn that they are capable of far more than you know.
-Grade 6 does a two-night trip to Echo Hill, Form I does a day trip to Baltimore Chesapeake Bay Outward Bound School, and Form II visits The Mountain Institute in Pennsylvania for two nights.Each spring you will participate in our two-day Mini-Mester program, where you select a course of study that interests you and often travel to locations around the D.C. area — including the National Mall, the Spy Museum, the National Air and Space Museum, and Great Falls — to learn outside the classroom.
+Grade 6 does a two-night trip to Echo Hill, Form I does a day trip to Baltimore Chesapeake Bay Outward Bound School, and Form II visits The Mountain Institute in Pennsylvania for two nights.Each spring you will participate in our two-day Mini-Mester program, where you select a course of study that interests you and often travel to locations around the D.C. area — including the U.S. Naval Academy, the National Mall, the Spy Museum, the National Air and Space Museum, and Great Falls — to learn outside the classroom.
 And Form II students close out their time in the Middle School with a rafting trip in June.